 - The carafe is made of borosilicate glass

 - Thin glass

 4. Secura French Press Coffee Maker

 While many people want to explore their alternatives before deciding, others simply want a good and fair selection.
-Hence, we recommend choosing the Secura Stainless Dteel French Press Coffee Maker if you need a quick fix.
+Hence, I recommend choosing the Secura Stainless Dteel French Press Coffee Maker if you need a quick fix.

 It’s a double glass coffee maker which is made of premium quality stainless steel.
 In addition, the filter system is of the same material that lets you extract every bit of the coffee ground’s oils, giving an intense flavor to your coffee.
 The filter system is simple to disassemble and clean.

 A cool-touch handle is there for safe holding and pouring.
 Therefore, you should opt for this if you’re going for an overall fair coffee maker!

 - The top lid doesn’t seal properly

 5. Cafe du Chateau French Press Coffee Maker